A. There are several locations where a resident can register to vote. You may register at the following locations:

 A copy of a valid driver’s license or other photo identification, with or without an address; a copy of a utility bill, bank statement, paycheck; student identification, tribal identification, or other government document.

-A. No, but remember that New Mexico has a closed Primary Election and, unless you declare affiliation with a major party (at this time Democrats, Republicans and Libertarian only), you cannot vote in a Primary Election.
+A. No, but remember that New Mexico has a closed Primary Election and, unless you declare affiliation with a major party (at this time Democrats and Republicans only), you cannot vote in a Primary Election.
 You may vote in all other elections (i.e., municipal, school, general or special bond and tax elections).

 A. If the major political parties choose to hold a caucus, rather than a presidential Primary Election (which coincides with the state Primary Election), it is also closed to voters who are not affiliated with that party.

-A. You can call the County Clerk’s Office at 986-6280 and we will send you the application or you can go online to electronicallyrequest an Absentee Ballot Application Request.
+A. You can call the County Clerk’s Office at 986-6280 and we will send you the application.
 Also, candidate organizations and political parties often carry out absentee application events.

 This application can be downloaded and printed from the Santa Fe County Clerk's Website Here.
 Fill out the application and mail it to the County Clerk's Office.